SHTFDad may collect a share of sales or other compensation from the links on this page.

 9 Methods of Food Preservation You Need to Know

-Freezing is one of the most popular and easiest amongst the methods of food preservation because it can be done without the use of specialized equipment.
+Freezing is one of the most popular and easiest among the methods of food preservation because it can be done without the use of specialized equipment.

 Freezing Tip: For freezing produce, just blanch them first in boiling water to ensure best quality.
 Using vacuum seal bags also prevents ice crystals from forming and improves the quality and freezing duration of crops.

-Lactofermentation raises the acidity level of foods to give them a longer shelf life.
-They are also called live-culture food and is a well-used technique of preserving foods because it improve the digestibility of most food items.
+Lacto fermentation raises the acidity level of foods to give them a longer shelf life.
+They are also called live-cultured foods.
+Fermenting foods is a well-used technique of preserving foods because it improve the digestibility of most food items.

-Lactofermentation Fact: Foods change their flavor profile and texture when undergoing lactofermentation.
-Delicious items like cheese, chocolate, kombucha, yogurt, kimchi, bread an vinegar are all products of lactofermen.tation
+Lacto-fermentation Fact: Foods change their flavor profile and texture when undergoing lactofermentation.
+Delicious items like cheese, chocolate, kombucha, yogurt, kimchi, bread an vinegar are all products of lacto fermenting.

 Cool storage is the storage of foods in a cool and dry storage area like a cellar, basement, crawl space and the like.

-Cool Storage Tip: Root crops as well as beans, squash and pumpkins benefit the most from cool storage.
+Cool Storage Tip: Root crops (beets, carrots, potatoes, etc) as well as beans, winter squash and pumpkins benefit the most from cool storage.

 A highly acidic environment kills microbes so if you’re not a fan of canning and heating, vinegar pickling may quickly become your favorite among the methods of food preservation.
 I know it is mine, just check out this dill relish recipe.

-The preferred technique of preserving foods before drying, freezing and canning were available, packing foods in sugar or salt takes out the liquid in food items, thereby drying it out and preventing bacterial growth.
+Packing foods in sugar or salt takes out the liquid in food items, thereby drying it out and preventing bacterial growth.
 The method also changes the flavor and texture of food, so be aware of that.